 Take a self-guided tour of the Mill's production area in the Cider Gallery on the second level.
 The Gallery houses the exhibit Power, Process and Popularity that depicts the entire process, portraying the unique equipment that powers the Mill and offering information about apples and cider.
-The Gallery overlooks the original cider-making equipment that the Mill still uses to produce some 20,000 gallons of cider each fall.
+The Gallery overlooks the 1889 Boomer & Boschert water-powered, water-hyraulic cider press producing some 20,000 gallons of cider each fall.
 The actual process takes place on weekends at non-scheduled times dependent on cider sales.
 On busy fall weekends the Mill runs continuously from ten until two.
 At other times a video demonstrates the cider making process.

-The cider making starts with the harvest of hand-picked New York State Apple Country® Apples.
+The cider making starts with the harvest of hand-picked Apples from New York® Apples.
 The apples are stored at 38 degrees Fahrenheit before pressing.
 As needed the apples are sent through the apple washer located in the Mill's old ice house where they are scrubbed with nine rows of brushes and heavy jets of fresh, clean water.

 After washing, the apples fall into the grinder, a stainless-steel drum with knives running at high speends.
 The grinder shreds the whole apple in to a course mash called pomace.
 A progress-cavitey feed pump transfers the pomace to the second-level grinding area.